 The 5 Ws rule is a good guide to understanding the items below: you should know Who, What, When, Where, and Why-and sometimes How.
 You can look up these individual items in the textbook index at the back of the book or find them covered next to an item listed below.
-Use the textbook with Instructor's links that provide visuals, usually in tables, to help you compare information to see similarities and differences (such as items 28-31).
+Instructor's links provide visuals, usually in tables, that let you compare information so you can quickly see similarities and differences (such as items 28-31).